syncfusion/blazor-docs/src/schedule/scheduler/crud-actions.md

 > You can also single click on appointments, which opens the quick info popup with edit and delete options.
 Clicking on the `Edit` option will open the default editor filled with event details and `Delete` option will prompt for delete confirmation.

-### Update using SaveEvent method
+### Update using SaveEventAsync method

-The appointments can be edited and updated manually using the `SaveEvent` method.
+The appointments can be edited and updated manually using the `SaveEventAsync` method.
 The following code examples shows how to edit the events.

 Here, an event with ID `1` is edited and its subject is changed with a new text.
-When the modified data object is passed onto the `SaveEvent` method, the changes gets reflected onto the original event.
+When the modified data object is passed onto the `SaveEventAsync` method, the changes gets reflected onto the original event.
 The `Id` field is mandatory in this edit process, where the modified event object should hold the valid `Id` value that exists in the Scheduler data source.

 ```csharp
 @using Syncfusion.Blazor.Schedule